Matt Stokes: Long After Tonight

-Curated an exhibition of work by Matt Stokes (Newcastle, UK), at the Malthouse Theatres, as part of the Melbourne International Arts Festival 2009.
+Curated exhibition of work by Matt Stokes (Newcastle, UK), at the Malthouse Theatres, as part of the Melbourne International Arts Festival 2009.

-Matt Stokes’ work investigates underground movements and music scenes, particularly the way in which events contribute to a collective social experience.
+Contemporary artist Matt Stokes delves deep into unique moments of recent British and American cultural history and identity, and investigates underground movements and music scenes, particularly the way in which events contribute to a collective social experience.

 The film Long After Tonight earned Stokes the 2006 Beck’s Futures Prize and was inspired by the Northern Soul scene that developed in the UK during the late 60s and 70s.
 Simply put, Northern Soul was a term coined to describe the dislocation of obscure up-tempo African-American soul music to the north of England during this time.
 The piece documents the re-staging of a Northern Soul night at St Salvador’s Church in Dundee, Scotland, which was formerly used as a dance venue.
 The mix of real-time and slowed footage of the dancers intermingles with the gilded ornate religious imagery of the church, heightening the connection between the location and the participant’s activity as expressions of faith, commitment and shared purpose.